 Mothers' Labor Force Participation and the Availability of Part-Time Jobs

-How does the structure of jobs in the labor market shape mothers' labor supply?
-In this paper, we show that mothers' labor force participation declines following a labor market shock that reduces the availability of part-time jobs, while fathers and women without children remain unaffected.
-We leverage an immigration reform that sharply increased the supply of high-skilled, full-time workers in a pre-defined set of border localities in Switzerland.
-Using social security registers and business census data in a difference-in-differences design, we show that the reform leads to a change in the structure of the labor market with fewer part-time jobs, resulting in a drop in mothers' labor force participation by 4 percentage points.
-This pattern translates into an increase in the “child penalty” that persists up to ten years after the birth of the first child.
-We provide evidence that mothers' drop-out is primarily driven by firms reducing their demand for part-time workers, thus highlighting a competition channel that manifests itself through the number of hours that workers are willing to supply.
-We rule out alternative mechanisms such as household income effects, fertility, and gender norms.
+How do the characteristics of jobs in the labor market shape mothers? participation in the workforce?
+In this paper, we show that mothers? labor force participation declines following a labor market shock that reduces the availability of part-time jobs, while men and women without children remain unaffected.
+We examine an immigration reform that markedly increased the supply of full-time workers in a pre-defined set of border localities in Switzerland.
+Using social security registers and business census data covering the universe of establishments in a difference-in-differences design, we show that the reform leads to a drop in mothers? labor force participation by 3.2 percentage points.
+We provide evidence that mothers? drop-out is primarily driven by changes in the structure of local labor markets with firms reducing their demand for part-time workers following the reform.
+The main channel of competition with immigrant labor in our setting thus manifests itself through the number of hours that workers are willing to supply.
+Our results are consistent with low hours constituting a job-specific amenity that may be costly for firms to provide.